-11. What is the best way to deal with them if there is not enough time for research or for enough research to be done so the copywriting can be written up quickly?
+11. What is the best way to deal with clients if there’s not enough time to conduct extensive research before copywriting their project?

 12. What are the best ways to getting paid for work and do I need a business account to get paid?

 You should keep your business money separate from personal.
 My preferred payment types are Venmo, direct deposit and Zelle, which are free to use.
-I also use PayPal but there’s a fee unless you can talk your client into checking the box “Friends and family.”
-Then there’s no fee.
+I also use PayPal but there’s a fee for their payment service.
+Over the course of a year, those fees can really add up.

 13. What do I do if I have a client I don’t like, whether for personal or professional reasons?